Article by Jerry Low

 However, do note that this type of headlines might backfire if it’s not handled properly – a case-study-titled article requires lots of in-depth research and detail writings as the readers’ expectation is high.
 You certainly do not want to write a case study headline for your 500-words-simple-article.

 What is your readers’ greatest fear?
 What’s keeping your readers up at night?
 Good salesmen leverage human’s fear to sell more; a good writer should do the same his/her headlines.
 A threat headline gets us to take action because it creates fear.
 It also implies that something we trust has misled us and may be at risk.
 If you are serious about writing a blog that sells, you should use more treat headlines.

 Here’s what Jon Morrow has to say when it comes to writing good treat headlines.

 The key is to be specific.
 You want the reader to think, “How on earth did they guess that I’m afraid of that?
 Are they psychic?”
 Like many headline hacks, your power to use it will grow in proportion to how well you know your audience.

-Now, let’s look at some samples, shall we?
+Now, let’s look at some templates and samples:

-Credits: This article uses multiple references from various A-list blogs, including Copy Blogger, Pro Blogger, Social Media Examiner, Boost Blog Traffic, Out Spoken Media, Quick Sprout, Distilled Blog, and HubSpot Blog.
+Credits: This article uses multiple references from various A-list blogs, including Copy Blogger, Pro Blogger, Social Media Examiner, Boost Blog Traffic, and HubSpot Blog.
 Thanks a lot for all the great work – I wouldn’t have learn so many about persuasive writings without you guys.